timeplus-io/docs/docs/jdbc.md

 # JDBC Drivers
 Timeplus provides 2 types of JDBC drivers:
 * [com.timeplus:timeplus-native-jdbc](https://github.com/timeplus-io/timeplus-native-jdbc) is the JDBC driver over the native TCP port.
 It can run both streaming queries and batch queries, with high performance.
 It's recommended to use this driver with Timeplus Enterprise.
 * [com.timeplus:proton-jdbc](https://github.com/timeplus-io/proton-java-driver) is the JDBC driver over HTTP, ideal for running batch queries.
-It supports a bit more formats, but not as performant as the native jdbc driver.
+It supports more formats, but it's not as performant as the native jdbc driver.

 ## JDBC over TCP {#native}

 ### Use Case {#usecase_native}
-This JDBC driver is designed for running streaming queries and the performance is ususally higher than the JDBC over HTTP, but with [some limitations](https://github.com/timeplus-io/timeplus-native-jdbc?tab=readme-ov-file#limitations) on data types and compression methos.
+This JDBC driver is designed for running streaming queries and the performance is usually higher than the JDBC over HTTP, but with [some limitations](https://github.com/timeplus-io/timeplus-native-jdbc?tab=readme-ov-file#limitations) on data types and compression methos.

 This library is available on maven central repository: